Quality and Care Transformation

 • Offers network-wide quality improvement projects where providers are eligible to receive Maintenance of Certification Part IV and continuing medical education credit

-• Promotes and monitors use of clinical practice guidelines, with emphasis on Bright Futures Guidelines for health promotion and prevention
+• Promotes and monitors use of clinical practice guidelines, with emphasis on AAP Bright Futures Guidelines and United States Preventive Task Force for health promotion and prevention, as well as other evidence-based best practice standards and recommendations including AAP published and endorsed policies and Choosing Wisely.

 • Data Reporting and Analytics: Creates network and practice-level reports to monitor quality measures and program goals, including quality measure dashboards, ED visit reports, top 10 diagnosis report, HCC/MARA risk scorecards, etc.